John McMillan (Prince Edward Island politician)

 John McMillan (May 14, 1851 – 1927) was a farmer and political figure on Prince Edward Island.
 He represented 2nd Queens from 1905 to 1911 and from 1916 to 1919 as a Liberal.

 He was born in Fairview, Lot 65, Prince Edward Island, the son of Captain Ewan McMillan and Isabella Matheson, and was educated at Prince of Wales College.
 McMillan operated a large farm in Lot 65.
-For a short time, he worked as a sailour, travelling to Europe and the West Indies.
+For a short time, he worked as a sailor, travelling to Europe and the West Indies.
 In 1882, he married Margaret Hamilton Reid.
 McMillan also served as director of a cheese manufacturing company.
 From 1908 to 1912, he was a member of the province's Executive Council.
 McMillan was defeated when he ran for reelection to the provincial assembly in 1912.